Compare FREE Quotes on Loft Conversion

 Ensuring fire safety is crucial in protecting you, your family, and your home.
 By following these regulations, you can rest assured that, in case of a fire, your loft can protect you for at least 30 minutes until the fire and rescue services arrive.

-Stair Regulations
+Stair regulations

 It is important to follow building regulations for loft conversion staircases to ensure people can move safely from one level to another.
 If you plan to use your loft as a livable space, you must install a new staircase if you do not already have one.